dhasuda/Bazel-and-K8s/Bazel+K8s_tutorial.md

 The `@image_example` defines that you're using the `local_repository` we defined in the `WORKSPACE` file. the `//:image` is simply the target.

-### Step 3: using image in CRD
+### Step 3: using image in a Kubernetes Object
 If you read the code of our image, you've seen that's a very simple REST API, that returns a `Hello, world!` when receiving a POST request.

 Now we're creating a service to run on top of our Kubernetes.
-For this branch, we've reorganized the code: all the yamls with CRDs are in the `k8s` folder.
+For this branch, we've reorganized the code: all the yamls with resources definitions are in the `k8s` folder.
 With that, we'll need to reorganize the `BUILD` files.
 But first, let's see our new service.